 Lockers in which students may keep books, coats, and personal items may be assigned to students.
 Lockers are school property and may be inspected by school officials for reasons listed in board policy, and with the principal's consent.
-Padlock combinations should be kept secret, and lockers should be kept clean, neat, and locked.
-Lockers are not to be shared.

 MONEY